mikegcoleman/dceu-demos/it-pros/README.md

   atsea:
 ```

-1. Move to the UCP web interface in your web browser
+1. Move to the UCP web interface (https://ucp.dockerdemos.com) in your web browser.
+There is also a DTR server at  dtr.dockerdemos.com

-2. Login w/ the credentials provided
+2. Login - Username: `ops` Password provided elsewhere

 2. In the left hand menu click `Stacks`